About Eidetica

 At its core, Eidetica proposes that:

-- Fragmentation has identifiable causes, not just symptoms.
+- fragmentation has identifiable causes, not merely symptoms

 What the Framework Integrates